Beyond the Headlines: Decoding Today's Politics and Current Events

 Kimberly Guilfoyle's national bestseller Making the Case: How to Be Your Own Best Advocate is a dynamic and informative guide on how to win arguments, get what you want, help others along the way, and come out ahead in any situation.
 Former Co-Host of Fox News Channel's (FNC) The Five and former assistant district attorney in San Francisco and Los Angeles, Guilfoyle chronicles her remarkable journey, revealing lessons from her personal life and career that have helped her get ahead.
 From having lost her mother at just 11 years-old, to landing her dream job right out of college, to successfully switching careers, Making the Case is chock-full of the tips and strategies drawn from Guilfoyle's extensive experience on how to organize your thoughts and plans, have meaningful discussions with the people around you, and achieve your goals in all aspects of your life.
 The book's reviews speak for themselves: "A smart and savvy book from an incredibly smart and savvy woman" (Renowned TV Host, Megyn Kelly); “Making the Case provides a road map for personal success from a woman who has proved that it works.
 Even in the toughest of times and with the toughest of cases, Kimberly has figured out how to emerge on top.
 Now she’s sharing the secrets to that enormous success” (ABC legal affairs anchor, Dan Abrams).
 Having made headlines in Forbes for her shrewd advice on self-advocacy, Guilfoyle reveals the same transformative insights in her keynotes, earning rave reviews at each of her engagements, such as: "She was awesome!...
 She goes the extra mile at every turn...
 We have never in 18 years of my doing this had so many in line for Q&A. It could have gone on and on" (University of Texas at Tyler).

-Prior to FNC, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC's Good Morning America.
-She has covered major legal cases, including those involving O.J.
-Simpson, Scott Peterson, JonBenet Ramsey, Natalee Holloway, Kobe Bryant and Michael Jackson.
+Prior to joining Fox News, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC’s Good Morning America.
+She hosted the program Both Sides for Court TV, in addition to being a legal analyst for CNN.
+Throughout her decade-long television career, Guilfoyle covered some of the most famous court cases of our time, including those involving O.J.
+Simpson, Scott Peterson, JonBenet Ramsey, Natalee Holloway, Kobe Bryant, and Michael Jackson.